Citrus Herb Turkey

-When it came to a roasting turkey, my grandmother had the magic touch: she would wrap her turkey in foil and cook it on low heat for 8 hours so it would bake up juicy and tender.
+When it came to a roasting turkey, my grandmother had the magic touch: She would wrap a turkey in foil and cook it on low heat for eight hours so it would bake up juicy and tender.
 This version doesn't take that long, but it's just as good. —Portia Gorman, Los Angeles, California

 - 1 package (1 ounce) fresh rosemary, divided